 long island LGBT Prenuptial, Postnuptial and Cohabitation Agreements

-One of the best ways to protect yourself and your partner in case of a divorce is to discuss all of your options ahead of time.
+One of the ways to protect yourself and your partner in case of a divorce is to discuss all of your options ahead of time.
 Prenuptial and postnuptial agreements allow you to determine how assets and debts will be shared in the event of a divorce and can also include stipulations regarding custody, alimony payments, child support and other potentially relevant issues.
 However, it is important to note that all such documents require that you and your spouse each obtain your own independent lawyer as otherwise the court will rule the contract invalid.

 For same-sex couples in a long-term non-marital relationship, you may want to consider a cohabitation agreement.
 These function in much the same way as a pre- or postnuptial in that they specifically state each partner’s rights and responsibilities should the relationship be terminated.